xpander-ai/website-slack-single-page/README.md

 # xpander.ai - Bring Your AI Agents to Slack

-The official website for xpander.ai, the platform that enables AI agents to work seamlessly in Slack without infrastructure complexity.
+The website for slack.xpander.ai, part of xpander.ai

 ## 🚀 Overview

-This repository contains the source code for the xpander.ai website, including:
+This repository contains the source code for the slack.xpander.ai website, including:
 - Landing page with product information
 - Slack agents directory
 - Agent submission system